-I’ve been traveling a lot for the last week—a family wedding, then a business trip.
+I’ve been traveling a lot recently—a family wedding, then a couple of business trips.
 This has given me a lot of time in the airport, one of my favorite places to be.

 That may sound strange, or like I’m being sarcastic, but I mean it.
 On a regular day, when I’m at the airport on time and nothing’s canceled, it’s a wonderful place for a person who is interested in other people.
 There are stories all around.